prashantbaher/tcc-blog/2-solidworks-macro.md

 ---
 layout: page
-title: Solidworks Macros Guide
+title: Solidworks Macros
-permalink: /Solidworks-macros/
+permalink: /Solidworks-macros-guide/
 ---

 `Visual Basic for Application` or `VBA` macros is easiest way to start with programming in *Solidworks*.